hold17/cphindustries/docs/contributing.md

 git clone git@github.com:<your-username>/cphindustries.git
 ```

-Make your changes, and then push to your fork and [submit a pull request](https://github.com/hold17/cphindustries/compare).
+Make your changes, and then push to your fork and [submit a pull request](/hold17/cphindustries/compare).

-## Style

-In general all code should be written in english.
-That includes class names, variable names, comments etc. Additionally, please follow the following standards.

 ## Commit Messages